1776 to 1976 Quarter Dollar Value and Errors

 • NGC MS68, sold by Heritage in May 2024 for $990.

-Error coins and major varieties are highly desirable.
+1776 to 1976 D quarter error coins and major varieties are desirable.
 Among the notable examples:

 • A 1976-D quarter obverse die cap error sold for $2,880 in an August 19 Stack’s Bowers sale.